jasonpendrey/perfrun/README.md

 **Note:** you can run many different tests from the same control host using different configuration files.
 You can change the configuration file using the --config switch to perfrun.

+### Using an HTTP Proxy

+Perfrun requires that the servers under test be able to upload test results to the Burstorm servers.
+If your servers under test are walled off from outgoing HTTP requests and require using a HTTP proxy to access other servers on the Internet, you can specify the URL of the proxy using the --proxy option to perfrun.
+For example:

+$ ./perfrun --verbose --proxy http://localhost:8080 --build 'your-build-name'

+will instruct perfrun to use the proxy located on your local host listening on port 8080.

 ## Viewing the Results

 Once it completes, you can go back into the Burstorm App to view the results.
 In this case, we're looking at a Burstorm perfrun of some of our developer machines: